 Quick facts about La Tomatina Festival

-- When: This year will be August 29th, 2018.
-Tomatina Festival happens annually during the last wednesday of August.
+- When: La Tomatina Festival happens annually during the last wednesday of August.

 - Where: Takes place in Buñol, a little village near Valencia, Spain.
 Population around 10.000 people.
 Located 40 km from Valencia by bus, train or car.